magicpatterns/catalog/packages/mirrorful/README.md

 ## ✨ Usage

-The following commands will start a local editor at `localhost:5050`.
+The following command will start a local editor at `localhost:5050`.

 ```
 npx mirrorful